EDEN NEVER HEARD

 Dorilus put on a scarlet shirt at daybreak, a neck scarf water-lily yellow, a new slouch hat, sleek pantaloons, snow-white gloves.
 He laced his high-toed boots and said, “Captain Dunaway’ll see.
 He’ll pilot our timber raft just like I said.
 The Glory’ll have her three and one-half feet of draft and triple it.”

-Another, and Dorilus stumbled down on the raft.
+Another shot, and Dorilus stumbled down on the raft.
 He bounced up, grabbed and pulled a line.
 I trembled terribly.
 I hastened below, and as Dorilus worked the line, I wrapped my hands with his.
 We pulled together, the entire raft nearly set, the Mississippi swollen beyond the Chippewa’s mouth, hissing and thumping a din.
 Dorilus poured me a look, demanding calmness, confidence.
-He turned.
-He perused a whole moving ocean hurtling headstrong toward Sioux Prairie.
 My boy, I thought, my beautiful river boy.
 He waved his scarf with a flourish, and the Glory shifted against the raft and swung it five-strings wide, smoothly, into the Mississippi.
 Tears welled uncontrollably in my eyes, and a shot popped again, smoking from the Minnesota bluffs.
 I spun willfully.

 Dorilus did not necessarily dance before his lords.
-He stood smugly on the raft, Joseph at Valais, and I moved un-noticed from the raft toward the Glory’s stern.
+He stood smugly on the raft, Joseph at Valais, and I moved un-noticed across the raft and back onto the Glory’s deck.
 I would not live or witness it again.
 Everyone watched Dorilus, you see.
 Nobody saw the powder smoke along the Minnesota shore, the easy rifle range.

-I leapt past the paddlewheel’s wake.
+I leapt from the stern, past the paddlewheel’s wake.
 The cold water clutched me.
 I came up, the red paddlewheel already spinning distantly, the Glory running at flood-pace.

 I whirled.
-The road’s mud-holes and wagon-ruts sagged emptily—no one shot, no one there.
+The road was empty, only mud-holes and wagon-ruts—no one shot, no one there.